 As a part of the JTB Group Code of Conduct, we have outlined ethical and behavioral guidelines and the Anti-Corruption training was re-visited in 2019 and revamped for its launch in 2020.
 This ensures that our employees are aware of the company's Code of Conduct and that it remains relevant to our business and current times.
 All employees in Tumlare must sign and comply with our Code of Conduct.
 During the year, we have conducted ongoing mandatory training to ensure that all employees understand the content of the Code of Conduct.
 While from a managerial point of view we ensure continued compliance with the Code of Conduct by conducting internal audits in all offices.
-In 2020, no misconduct was reported to Tumlare.
-We will continue to monitor for such misconduct in the coming year.
+In 2021, no misconduct was reported to Tumlare.